GunsalusPiano/EMD/README.md

-# EMD
+# A statistical framework for high-content phenotypic profiling using cellular feature distributions
-A statistical framework for high-content phenotypic profiling using cellular feature distributions
+R scripts and datafiles for all figures are maintained here.